 An heirloom apple is one that is grown from open pollination (pollinated by natural forces–bees, the wind) from a line of trees that have been in existence at least 100 years.
 New England in general, and Vermont in particular, is home to a great many such varieties.
-Now is the time of year when the harvest is in, and many small farms encourage visitors to pick their own, or sample an assortment of varities from their farmstand.
+Now is the time of year when the harvest is in.
+Many small apple farms encourage visitors to pick their own.
+Others offer sampling an assortment of varities from their farmstand.

 The association of apples with romance, beauty, temptation, immortality, and sensuality is a theme in cultures all over the globe.
-In Norse, Icelandic, Babylonian, Celtic, and Roman myths, gods eat apples to preserve their immortality (an apple a day keeps the doctor away), suitors use apples to achieve a conquest, women conceive with the help of magical apples, and heroes fall from grace because they couldn’t resist the temptation of a perfect fruit.
+In Norse, Icelandic, Babylonian, Celtic, and Roman myths, gods eat apples to preserve their immortality (an apple a day keeps the doctor away).
+Suitors used apples to achieve a conquest.
+Women conceive with the help of magical apples.
+And heroes fall from grace because they couldn’t resist the temptation of a perfect fruit.

 Here at the October Country Inn, heirloom apple trees dot the grounds.
 Two of our trees are at least 100 years old, and typically shower us with apples.
 What we or our neighbors and guests don’t use, the local deer and other wildlife do.
 About a month ago, a patch of fallen apples near the road had been sitting on the ground for a week or so when a young racoon showed up one afternoon to sample the freshly fermented fruit.
 It must have gotten a bit of a buzz because it ran around in circles, and rolled on the ground for a while, and then curled up for a snooze down by the barn.
 Heirloom apples seem to be a favorite with the local wildlife as well.